OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 :::warning
 **Hint:**
 When running ``service create`` for the first time, you may receive a warning, just as I did: `This node is not a swarm manager`.
 To fix this, either run:
- - `sudo docker swarm init` - This will initialise your current node as a Swarm manager.
+ - `sudo docker swarm init` - This will initialize your current node as a Swarm manager.
  - `sudo docker swarm join` - This will connect your local node to swarm.
 :::